MosesGere/alx-system_engineering-devops/README.md

+#!/bin/bash
-This is alx engineering project
+This is alx engineering devops project to write a script